swist92/README-Generator-SW/newReadMe.md

   *[Questions](#questions)

   ## Installation
-  Installed axios into the project
+  Installed axios into the project.

   ## Usage
-  You execute the commands in the terminal to generate the readme
+  You execute the commands in the terminal to generate the readme.

   ## Contributors
-  undefined
+  No other contributors.

   ## Licenses